Uberspace/lab/source/guide_wekan.rst

 Finishing installation
 ======================

-Point your browser to your uberspace URL and create a user account which will be also your admin account.
+Point your browser to your Uberspace URL and create a user account which will be also your admin account.

 Tuning
 ======